 About the University of Maryland School of Dentistry

-The University of Maryland School of Dentistry offers exceptional educational programs for prospective members of the oral health professions.
-The school was the first in the world to offer a science-based curriculum in dentistry and is committed to maintaining its position as a leader in oral health education.
-In addition to the doctor of dental surgery degree, the school offers bachelor's and master's degrees in dental hygiene and graduate programs in oral and craniofacial biological sciences and experimental pathology.
-Advanced dental education in the following programs is also offered: advanced education in general dentistry, endodontics, oral and maxillofacial pathology, orthodontics, pediatric dentistry, periodontics and prosthodontics.
-A six-year combined certificate/MD program is offered in oral-maxillofacial surgery.
-Selected PhD and DDS/PhD students are supported through a National Institutes of Health training program in oral biology and neuroscience and funds from the Dean's Office.
-The student body is one of the most diverse in the nation and the school has more than 6,500 living graduates working in oral health professions.
+UMSOD offers exceptional educational programs for prospective members of the oral health professions.
+We were the first school in the world to offer a science-based curriculum in dentistry and is committed to maintaining its position as a leader in oral health education.
+The student body is one of the most diverse in the nation and we have more than 7000 living graduates working in oral health professions.

 The school of dentistry is Maryland's predominant provider of comprehensive and emergency oral health services for individuals of all ages, including the underserved and disadvantaged.
 Each year, nearly 27,000 people are served through more than 104,000 patient visits.
 We are the largest provider of oral health care to persons living with HIV and Medicaid-eligible children in Maryland.
 In addition, working with our partners at Access Carroll in Westminster, Monocacy Health Partners in Frederick, and West Cecil Health Center in Perryville, we have established new clinics that expand our ability to reach patients—and add enduring value to our students’ educations through hands-on experience.